Political positions of John McCain: Sex education and birth control

-LGBT and marriage issues
+LGBTQ+ and marriage issues

-McCain had a mixed record on LGBT rights, although his positions on LGBT rights were much more liberal than most of his other Republican counterparts.
+McCain had a mixed record on LGBTQ+ rights, although his positions on LGBT rights were much more liberal than most of his other Republican counterparts.
 McCain had said that he opposed same-sex marriage or civil unions, but "McCain, who also oppose[d] an amendment to the U.S. Constitution to ban same-sex unions, said people should be encouraged to enter into legal agreements, particularly for insurance and other areas where decisions need to be made."
 In 2013, he told Anderson Cooper, that he had not changed his position but McCain said: "I have admired your forward position and stand on this issue."
 McCain was endorsed by Log Cabin Republicans, a Republican PAC supportive of same-sex marriage and gay rights.

 In 1996, McCain voted against the Employment Non-Discrimination Act (ENDA), which would have prohibited discrimination against employees on the basis of sexual orientation.
 When the bill was reintroduced in 2006, McCain told ABC's This Week, "I don't think we need specific laws that would apply necessarily to people who are gay."
 On November 7, 2013, he did vote in favor of ENDA.